The crimes of the business crisis.

 NB The only change is the express repeal, by art.
-373 CCI, of the'art.
+373 CCI, of'art.
 221 bankruptcy law, which provided that in case of application of the summary procedure in bankruptcy, the penalties for bankruptcy, the abusive use of credit and the report of non-existent creditors would be reduced by one third.

 In the context, however, of Chapter II relating to crimes committed by persons other than the entrepreneur in judicial liquidation:

 - To art.
 329 acts of fraudulent bankruptcy committed by directors, general managers, auditors and liquidators of companies in judicial liquidation (pursuant to art.223 of the bankruptcy law)

 - To art.
 330 the facts of simple bankruptcy committed by the same people (pursuant to 224 bankruptcy law)